jsturek/weather/README.md

 The other API calls to National Weather Service will also be cached.
 - The grid points call is cached by `latitude` and `longitude`
-- The forecast call is cached by the entire URL
+- The forecast call is cached by the entire URL.

+The application will notify the user when a cached forecast is displayed.
+The user will not be notified of caching of geocoding and grid point requests.

 # Developer Info
 This application was created using the `rails-new` tool with support for [dev container](https://guides.rubyonrails.org/getting_started_with_devcontainer.html) for a full-features development environment in [Visual Studio Code](https://code.visualstudio.com/).